Table of Contents

 Change detection in videos is notoriously poor when the change occurs during a cut or pan, as demonstrated by the color-changing card trick video and a number of other videos where a different actor appears after a cut, without the change being noticed by most viewers.
 Some experiments have shown that a person may be talking to someone (behind a counter, for example) who leaves (bends down behind the counter or exits the room) and is replaced by a different person, without the change being noticed.

-See also confabulation and inattentional blindness.
+See also hidden persuaders and inattentional blindness.

 further reading